 The care you needHome care services are flexible and adaptable.
-Caregivers can be employed to come into the home and provide just a few hours of help with chores or twenty-four-hour nursing care to support with complex health needs.
+Caregivers can be employed to come into the home and provide just a few hours of help with chores, live-in care or twenty-four-hour nursing care to support with complex health needs.
 The right care can be found to suit the family budget and your loved one's individual needs.

 Familiar featuresThe essential advantage of home care is that your loved one stays at home.
 Being surrounded by home comforts, photos, a squashy armchair and your favourite mug can make an enormous difference to wellbeing and quality of life.
 This familiarity is especially important for people affected by dementia, where strange environments can lead to increasing levels of confusion and distress.